-If the temporality of the refugees’ stay depended on both the conditions provided by the host country and the available opportunities of emigration, the smoothness of resettlement was conditioned by hierarchies created on the features attached to different groups, according to national, social and political criteria.
-The refugees’ desiderability was shaped by well-established prejudices but also considerations on their employability, and it was often fostered by the circumstances of their arrival to Yugoslavia.
-Illegal border crossings cast a shadow of suspicion on certain refugees, contributing in making them unwanted.
+The duration of the refugees’ stay depended on the conditions provided by the host country and available opportunities for emigration, but how smoothly resettlement went was determined by hierarchies based on features attached to different groups according to national, social, and political criteria.
+The refugees’ desirability was shaped by well-established prejudices and consideration of their employability, which was fostered by the circumstances of their arrival in Yugoslavia.
+Illegal border crossings cast a shadow of suspicion on certain refugees, which contributed to their perceived undesirability.
 Conversely, those who arrived as tourists were more frequently from a middle-class background and much less likely to end up stranded in refugee camps.
-The fact that some nationals were more likely to turn into a burden led Yugoslavia to replicate the hierarchies constructed by the countries of resettlement, an element which became striking in the case of non-European refugees.
+That some nationals were more likely to become a burden on the state led Yugoslavia to replicate the hierarchies constructed by the resettlement countries, an element which became particularly striking in the case of non-European refugees.

-While, in the first postwar decades, bilateral relations with the country of origin were prominent in the decision to award asylum to a particular refugee group, with the increasing integration of Yugoslavia in the international refugee regime in the late 1970s, the opportunities for resettlement became crucial in the decision to allow the transit of some groups In fact, in the 1980s, as the opportunities for resettlement narrowed, Yugoslavia started fearing to turn into a cul de sac for individuals awarded with refugee status but not accepted for emigration.
-In doing so, it replicated the biases that affected the Western refugee policies with even more dramatic consequences, as those individuals were returned to their own countries.
+In the first post-war decades, bilateral relations with their country of origin were prominent in the decision to grant asylum to a particular refugee group, but with the increasing integration of Yugoslavia into the international refugee regime in the late 1970s, the opportunities for resettlement became crucial in the decision to allow the transit of some groups By the 1980s, as the opportunities for resettlement diminished, Yugoslavia began fearing it would become a dead end for those granted refugee status but not accepted for emigration.
+Doing so replicated the biases that affected Western refugee policies, but with even more dramatic consequences when they were returned to their own countries.

-The demise of Yugoslavia and the escalating tensions in the country did not spare refugee policy, as epitomized by the case of refugees from Albania.
-At the very moment in which the crackdown on Kosovo Albanians targeted already resettled and newly arrived refugees, in some cases to the point of planning their removal from the region, a contingent of refugees of Serbian and Montenegrin origin was allowed in the country.
-Plans for their resettlement in Kosovo entangled with attempts at modify the ethnic balance in the province.
-In this, as in other cases, refugee policies anticipated wider changes that shortly afterwords would puzzle the entire society.
+The demise of Yugoslavia and escalating tensions did not spare refugee policy, as was epitomised by the case of refugees from Albania.
+Just when the crackdown on Kosovo Albanians had begun targeting resettled and newly arrived refugees, which in some cases included planning their removal from the region, a group of ethnic Serbs and Montenegrins was allowed in the country.
+Plans for their resettlement in Kosovo became entangled with attempts at modify the ethnic balance in the province.
+In this case, as in others, refugee policies anticipated wider changes that shortly afterwords would puzzle the entire society.